Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 Overall it has been a rewarding experience.
 It almost feels like I am not procrastinating, since I am building something that is actually useful!

-**PS:** Thank you Eduardo and José for the suggestions peer-review of the post!
+**PS:** Thank you Eduardo and José for the suggestions and peer-review of this post!